appstud/Azot/README.md

     OBJC_EXTERN void AZLog(NSString *format, ...)
 NS_FORMAT_FUNCTION(1,2);

 This function prints and saves your logs, simply use AZLog instead of NSLog.
+(Only available with ObjectiveC)

 ##Configuration